felixdollack/FlaskTemplate/README.md

-# Flask Template with blueprints
+# Flask Template with Blueprint

-Basic template to build a Flask application with blueprints in Docker.
+Basic template to build a Flask application with Blueprint in Docker.

 ## Build